» Configuring Bitbucket Server/Data Center Access

 Note that Bitbucket Server requires both OAuth authentication and an SSH key.
 The instructions below include SSH key configuration.

 HashiCorp does not test older versions of Bitbucket Server with Terraform Cloud, and they might not work as expected.
 Also note that, although we do not proactively remove support for versions that have reached end of life (per the Atlassian Support End of Life Policy), our ability to resolve customer issues with end of life versions might be limited.

 Important: Terraform Cloud needs to contact Bitbucket Server over both SSH and HTTP (or HTTPS) during setup and during normal operation.
-For the SaaS version of Terraform Cloud, this means Bitbucket Server must be internet-accessible on its SSH and HTTP(S) ports; for Terraform Enterprise, you must have network connectivity between your Terraform Enterprise and Bitbucket Server instances over both SSH and HTTP or HTTPS.
-Bitbucket Server repository clone operations are performed over SSH on the port the Bitbucket Server instance uses.
+For the SaaS version of Terraform Cloud, this means Bitbucket Server must be internet-accessible on its SSH and HTTP(S) ports; for Terraform Enterprise, you must have network connectivity between your Terraform Enterprise and Bitbucket Server instances.

 » Before You Begin: Determine Your Bitbucket Server Version

 Terraform Cloud requires support for the delivery of webhooks to perform many operations, including tracking newly available configuration versions.
 When using Bitbucket Server version 5.3 or lower, Atlassian's webhooks plugin is required to be configured on Bitbucket Server.
 If using version 5.4 or above, no plugin is required, as webhooks are supported natively.

 - Open your Bitbucket server instance in your browser and log in as an admin user.